petedillo/ollama-chat/README.md

 # Dio Chat

 A modern, responsive chat application built with React and Vite.
-Dio Chat provides a clean and intuitive interface for real-time messaging with support for multiple chat sessions.
+Dio Chat provides a clean and intuitive interface for real-time messaging with support for multiple chat sessions!

 ## Features